Trick #5

 Game Theory informs us that selfish strategies in negotiations minimize the value of the outcome for both parties.
 John Nash introduced the Nash Equilibrium in Game Theory, combining a cooperative aspect to negotiations, that is, an effort to maximize the value of the outcome for both parties, before engaging in the more competitive stage involving compromise.
 Business incorporated this Game Theory principle in coopetition strategies.
 In our book, Game Theory and the Transformation of Family Law (Waldron & Koritzinsky, Unhooked Books, 2015), we show how these stages in negotiations can substantially improve the value of outcomes for the divorcing spouses and, when there are children, for the family.
-Game Theory informs us that in fact the best strategies involve balancing self-interest (narcissism) with a sincere interest in the other party also having a positive outcome (altruism).
+Game Theory informs us that in fact the best strategies involve balancing self-interest with a sincere interest in the other party also having a positive outcome.

 Game Theory is both a branch of mathematics and a science.
 It is a science because rigorous experiments have been performed to test hypotheses.
-The hypothesis that a balance of narcissism and altruism produces the best outcomes for people, rather than purely selfish strategies has been tested.
+The hypothesis that a balance of selfishness and maximizing the outcome for the other party produces the best outcomes for people, rather than purely selfish strategies has been tested.
 The results indicate that in selfish negotiations, parties end up with some percentage of 100%.
 In balanced negotiations, the parties get some percentage of up to 146%.
 By focusing on achieving what is important to both of them, they can grow the pie and each have more value in the outcome.

 Leave a Reply